hms-dbmi/etl-client-docker/README.md

 [ETL client with (Struct DB)](https://github.com/hms-dbmi/etl-client-docker/blob/master/useCase2.md)

-## Load Data
+## Data Loading Overview

 It is recommeded that you first try loading [example datafiles](https://github.com/hms-dbmi/ETLToolSuite-MappingGenerator/tree/master/example) .

-If you already familiar with the process and want to load your custom data file then follow readme for [MappingGenerator](https://github.com/hms-dbmi/ETLToolSuite-MappingGenerator)
+If you already familiar with the process and want to load your custom data file then just follow the steps below.

-## Loading process Overview

 * Make sure quickstart DB 18.1 should be up and running
 * Install etl-client-docker container up and running ( follow above installation instructions)